dheeproject/SwiftUITechNews/README.md

 It covers feedback option.
 It covers side menu.
 It covers login log out option.
+It covers radiant background colour screens.
+It covers tabs at the below screen

-You can add nots what you get knowledge from app news and save them for future readings.
+You can add notes what you get knowledge from app news and save them for future readings.

 And all this magic is done by Swift-UI